 One of the main reasons why keto and paleo diets are so popular is that people think they will help them lose weight.
-Short-term weight loss may occur when converting to a low-carb, high-fat (LCHF) eating plan, including the ketogenic diet, according to one literature assessment in this area.
+According to one literature assessment, short-term weight loss may occur when converting to a low-carb, high-fat (LCHF) eating plan, including the ketogenic diet.

 This could have happened because eating a lot of fat usually makes people less hungry and eat less overall.
 It’s also possible that the procedure of ketosis helps the body get rid of its fat stores more quickly.
 It’s still not clear what the real reason is.